kshuleshov/otus-kuber-2020-04/README.md

 The [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)
 provides Kubernetes native deployment and management of Prometheus and related monitoring components (Alert Manager, Grafana).

+[Grafana Loki](https://grafana.com/oss/loki/) aggregates logs and allows to visualize them in the Grafana.

 #### Alerts

 The [list of alerts](doc/alerts.md).